srinivassaitangudu/helpers1/docs/coding/all.developing_linter.how_to_guide.md

   - Confirms that the short import length in `import ... as ...` is no longer than 8 symbols

+- `amp_check_md_reference.py`
+  - Checks if the markdown file is referenced in README.md

 - `amp_check_merge_conflict.py`
   - Checks the file for git merge conflict markers (e.g. "<<<<<<< ")